| Status | Draft for internal review |

 16. Ethereum Interoperability

 Cowboy’s interoperability with Ethereum is a primary design goal, enabling seamless asset transfer and cross-chain communication.
-This is achieved through a combination of shared cryptographic primitives, a canonical bridge, and event subscription mechanisms.16.1.
-Account Unification
+This is achieved through a combination of shared cryptographic primitives, a governance-selected third-party bridge, and event subscription mechanisms.
+Actor access to bridge operations is gated by thebridge.asset and bridge.subscribe_event entitlements.

 - Cowboy external accounts (EOAs) MUST use the same